-Resolutions 4 and 5 - Return of Capital to Shareholders
+Resolution 3 - Return of Capital to Shareholders

-Resolutions 4 and 5 authorise the Company to undertake reductions of capital to return up to a maximum of \$35,648,747 to Shareholders over the period to and including May 2018 together with that part of the Eighth Capital Return approved for payment to Shareholders at the 2016 annual general meeting of the Company that was not in fact returned to Shareholders (Eighth Capital Return), if any.
-The Eighth Capital Return, being the return of up to \$3,500,000, is scheduled for payment on or around 30 November 2017.
-While the Board anticipates that this capital return will be paid, the Board may determine to reduce that payment.
-If this occurs, Resolutions 4 and 5 permit any such shortfall in payment to be returned under the reductions of capital to be approved by Shareholders at this Meeting.
+Resolution 3 authorises the Company to undertake a reduction of capital to return up to a maximum of \$9,424,598 to Shareholders over the period to and including March 2018 (Final Capital Return) together with that part of the Eighth Capital Return previously approved for payment by Shareholders at the General Meeting of the Company held on 29 November 2016 that was not in fact returned to Shareholders (Eighth Capital Return), if any.

-Cash to fund the Tenth Capital Return and Eleventh Capital Return (together Capital Returns) will be drawn from the proceeds received at redemption on maturity or sale of debt instruments held within the Company's portfolio over the period to and including May 2018 (Debt Instruments) and any residual capital retained by the Company.
+Cash to fund the Final Capital Return will be drawn from the proceeds received at redemption on maturity of debt instruments, the sale of debt instruments and any residual capital held within the Company's portfolio over the period to and including March 2018 (Debt Instruments).